Be careful, rabbit pseudotuberculosis

 Warning: this page contains pictures that may be distressing for some persons.

 This sole and unique reason justifies informing rabbit owners about this disease, which is rare but is observed from time to time.
-It is important to recognize this as it is rather atypical.
+It is important to acknowledge this, as it is somewhat out of the ordinary.

 Over the course of several years, I had three cases within a few months of each other.
-As a result, the author of this article can report on the clinical signs of the disease.
+Consequently, the author of this article is able to report on the clinical signs of the disease.
 This condition primarily affects adult animals or those that are several years old.
 The rabbit's appetite diminishes progressively, and after a few days, it will only consume small amounts of fresh food before completely ceasing to eat.
 The droppings become progressively smaller, harder, and stickier.
 The ventral abdomen is soft to the touch, and during palpation, it is possible to feel that the contents of the abdominal cavity decrease.

 The care given to the animal and the regular inspection of the produced droppings provides valuable information about their health.

 The animal rapidly loses weight.
-In the absence of a decision to euthanize the animal, death occurs within a few days.
-After presenting the pictures taken during the necropsy to one veterinarian, the images were subsequently reviewed by Dr. med. vet.
+If the animal is not euthanized, death will occur within a few days.
+Following the presentation of the post-mortem images to one veterinarian, the images were subsequently reviewed by Dr. med. vet.
 Richard K. Hoop of the Institute of Veterinary Bacteriology at the University of Zurich (Switzerland) diagnosed the condition as pseudotuberculosis.
-These experts cautioned the author about the potential risks of transference to humans and advised against touching one's mouth after handling a sick rabbit.
+These experts advised the author of the potential risks of transference to humans and recommended against touching one's mouth after handling a sick rabbit.
 It is important to note that no additional cases have been observed among the rabbit population under the author's care.

 According to Boucher et Nouaille the disease is rare in rabbits

 Yersiniosis or pseudotuberculosis is a rare disease in rabbit husbandry.
-It does, however, infect birds, such as the common wood pigeon, as well as on rodents, including guinea pigs.
-When there is contact between the latter and rabbits, there is a risk of infection.
+However, it should be noted that it is capable of infecting birds, such as the common wood pigeon, as well as rodents, including guinea pigs.
+There is a risk of infection when there is contact between the latter and rabbits.
 The disease has been observed in farm rabbits living in hutches and in pet rabbits living in the vicinity of birds infected by the bacterium.
-Wild rabbits and hares can be a source of infection as well.
+Wild rabbits and hares can be a source of infection.
 Hares are highly susceptible to yersiniosis.
 In this species, the disease is frequently observed.
 It is the primary cause of mortality in certain regions of France and Germany.
 The disease is considered zoonotic, meaning it can be transmitted to humans.
-This disease primarily impacts boys between the ages of 8 and 13.
-The signs are similar to those of appendicitis.
+This disease primarily affects boys between the ages of 8 and 13.
+The symptoms are comparable to those associated with appendicitis.
 These symptoms may be accompanied by skin inflammation and redness.
-It is important to note that both humans and animals can be affected by either a generalized infection and severe septicemia, or by localized infections in the lungs or eyes.
-The septicemic form is fatal within 24 to 48 hours, while the chronic form may become fatal after 2 or 3 months, although many survivors have been documented.
+It is important to note that both humans and animals can be affected by either a generalised infection and severe septicaemia, or by localised infections in the lungs or eyes.
+The septicemic form is fatal within 24 to 48 hours, while the chronic form may take between two and three months to become fatal, although many survivors have been documented.

 A bacterium called Yersinia is causing the disease

 This infection is caused by Yersinia pseudotuberculosis, a bacterium that was discovered in 1883 on a guinea pig inoculated with the nodule of a child who died of tuberculous meningitis.
 It is a small, cosmopolitan, Gram-negative bacterium that is rod-shaped.
-This bacillus or bacterium is present in infected or healthy animal and human individuals.
-Birds and rodents primarily serve as the reservoir for this disease.
+This bacillus or bacterium is present in infected and healthy animal and human individuals.
+It is primarily birds and rodents that act as the reservoir for this disease.
 However, it is important to note that this bacterium can also be found in various environmental sources, including soil, water, and food contaminated with the excreta of infected animals.
 In rabbits, the bacterium has been observed in fecal samples as well as in cecal droppings.
 It has the capacity to survive in the soil for over a year.
-It is capable of multiplication at temperatures ranging from 4 to 10°C. This ability may be linked to the rise of infected rabbits during the winter season.
+It is capable of multiplication at temperatures ranging from 4 to 10°C. This ability may be linked to the rise in the number of infected rabbits during the winter season.
 The soil is the primary source of contamination.
-Therefore, particular care should be exercised when burying a dead rabbit.
-Caution should be taken when applying manure to the soil.
+It is therefore imperative that particular care is exercised when burying a dead rabbit.
+Caution is needed when applying manure to the soil.
 It is imperative to ensure that bodies are not decaying in a pile of manure.
-This bacterium can spread back into the soil in this manner.
+It is possible for this bacterium to spread back into the soil in this manner.

 Suspicion, onset and passing over of the disease

 Necropsy results may provide useful diagnostic insights.
-Hypertrophy of the lymphatic nodules is observed, and the spleen is twice to three times larger than normal.
-The kidneys, spleen, and intestines display minor white/yellowish nodules on their surface.
-These nodules bear a resemblance to those observed in cases of tuberculosis, hence the term "pseudotuberculosis."
+The results of this examination indicate the presence of hypertrophy of the lymphatic nodules and a spleen that is twice to three times larger than normal.
+The kidneys, spleen and intestines display minor white/yellowish nodules on their surface.
+These nodules bear a resemblance to those observed in cases of tuberculosis, hence the term "pseudotuberculosis".
 A bacteriological examination of the affected organs (kidney, spleen, liver, intestine, bone marrow) is the sole diagnostic tool that can provide a conclusive diagnosis of the disease.
-It is essential for rabbit owners who also have birds, hamsters, guinea pigs, or poultry in the same barn to educate themselves on fundamental hygiene practices.
+It is imperative for rabbit owners who also have birds, hamsters, guinea pigs, or poultry in the same barn to educate themselves on fundamental hygiene practices.
 The feeding of grains left over by birds living in hutches to poultry is a well-known source of contamination by Yersinia bacteria in the barnyard.
 It is also important to look for possible contamination of the soil and plants.
-Contamination is frequently of an oral and digestive nature.
+Contamination is often of an oral and digestive nature.

 The incubation period is long, with an average duration of 15 days.
 The bacteria then reach the lymphatic system, and nodules appear on different organs.
 Following the ganglionic stage, the liver is invaded and becomes the starting point for septicemia.